Menu

 Map of Africa with Burkina Faso highlighted.

-| Installation of Burkina Faso’s field hospital was completed in April of 2021.
-The 40-bed field hospital was handed over by the U.S. Ambassador Sandra Clark.
+Burkina Faso’s field hospital installation was completed in April of 2021.
+U.S. Ambassador Sandra Clark handed over the 40-bed field hospital.

 A Mobile Field Hospital for COVID-19 was Donated by U.S. AFRICOM to Djibouti.